" " " " Creative Arts

 14. All entries must be the work of the exhibitor and shown in his or her name.
 Original designs should be so labeled.

-17. If sending articles by mail or express, address them to The Utah State Fair, Comp Arts Department 155 N. 1000 W., Salt Lake City, UT 84116.
+17. If sending entries by mail or express, address them to: The Utah State Fair, Comp Arts Department 155 N. 1000 W., Salt Lake City, UT 84116.
 Sender's name and address should be plainly written upon the inside.
 All packages must be prepaid.
 Directions for return shipment must be provided.
 Articles entered will be returned at the expense of the exhibitor.
-All packages must arrive by August 22nd, 2025.All packages must include labeling of items and a copy of online entry form or receipt.
+All packages must arrive by August 28th, 2025.
+All packages must include labeling of items and a copy of online entry form or receipt.
+Please be sure to label each item per rule #15.

 18. Entries that are soiled, covered with pet hair, or emitting unpleasant odor will not be displayed or judged.

 19. Items that are framed are allowed, glass is optional.
 Mounting on a board is preferred due to weight concerns.
+The Utah State Fair is not responsible for any damage or breakage to frames, glass or framed art entries or exhibits.

 JUDGING